AleksaHeler/QuickCG/README.md

 # QuickCG
 Following [tutorials](https://lodev.org/cgtutor/) to get more familiar with computer graphics and rendering for games.
 Major parts of the code were written by [Lode Vandevenne](https://lodev.org/cgtutor/legal.html), and credit for the idea and math goes to him, I'm just following his examples.
+For now mostly [Raycasting](https://lodev.org/cgtutor/raycasting.html).

 ## About
 Semi 3D raycasting engine.
 Takes a map (2d matrix of integers which represent what is there) and draws elements "3D" by varying the height based on distance.